freeipa/freeipa/doc/api/idp_show.md

 [//]: # (THE CONTENT BELOW IS GENERATED.
 DO NOT EDIT.)
 # idp_show
-Display information about an Identity Provider server.
+Display information about an Identity Provider reference.

 ### Arguments
 |Name|Type|Required